davidamankwah/Final_YearProject/README.md

 - client: This folder contains the frontend code for the web application.
 - server: This folder contains the backend code for the web application.

+<h2>Features: </h2>

+1. User authencation: Secure login and registration with token-based authentication.
+2. Content posting: Users can create, edit, and delete images, videos, gifs, and text.
+3. User interaction: Ability to like/dislike posts, follow/unfollow other users, and receive notifications.
+4. Real-time chats: Live chat features that allow you to send and receive messages as well as join rooms.
+5. Notification: Users receive real-time notifications for likes.
+6. Search functionality: Search users by username with responsive search results.
+7. User profiles: View user profiles with important details and follower counts.
+8. Messages: Users can send and receive messages.

 <h2>Technologies Used</h2>

 * React.js: The frontend was developed using React.